ossamalafhel/kriir/docs/CONTRIBUTING.md

-# Contributing to KRIIR - CyberRisk Open Platform
+# Contributing to COP - CyberRisk Open Platform

-Thank you for your interest in contributing to the KRIIR ransomware defense platform!
+Thank you for your interest in contributing to the COP ransomware defense platform!
 This guide will help you contribute to making organizations safer from ransomware attacks.

 ## Table of Contents